By Alton Pryor

 Not everyone could manage a stagecoach.
 The stagecoach driver was held in higher esteem when on the summit of the Sierra than was the millionaire statesman who might be riding beside him.

-The seat next to the driver, weather permitting, was the preferred seat of male passengers.
-But this was one seat that was reserved, and it was not gotten by simply being the first to hop on the left front wheel rim and climbing into the box.
+Weather permitting, the seat next to the driver was the preferred seat of male passengers.
+But this was one reserved seat, and it was not gotten by simply being the first to hop on the left front wheel rim and climbing into the box.

-If the driver didn’t want the person who took the seat there, he would firmly order him down, and then enjoy the passenger’s discomfiture for the next ten miles.
+If the driver didn’t want the person who took the seat, he would firmly order him down and then enjoy the passenger’s discomfiture for the next ten miles.

 To sit in the driver’s seat, one proceeded very much in the manner of securing an appointment to a high office.
 He went to the source of authority—above the driver himself—to the superintendent and even to the president of the company.

-Charley Parkhurst was one of the more skillful stagecoach drivers, not only in California, but throughout the west.
-He was variously called “One-eyed” or “Cockeyed” Charlie, because he had lost an eye when kicked by a horse.
+Charley Parkhurst was one of the more skillful stagecoach drivers in California and throughout the West.
+He was called “One-eyed” or “Cockeyed” Charley because he had lost an eye when kicked by a horse.
 For 20 years, he drove a stagecoach in California.
-Twice, Charlie was held up.
-The first time, he was forced to throw down his strongbox because he was unarmed.
+Twice, Charley was held up.
+He was forced to throw down his strongbox the first time because he was unarmed.
 The second time, he was prepared.

-When a road agent ordered the stage to stop and commanded Charlie to throw down its strongbox, Parkhurst leveled a shotgun blast into the chest of the outlaw, whipped his horses into a full gallop, and left the bandit in the road.
+When a road agent ordered the stage to stop and commanded Charley to throw down its strongbox, Parkhurst leveled a shotgun blast into the outlaw’s chest, whipped his horses into a full gallop, and left the bandit in the road.

-One-eyed Charley was known as one of the toughest, roughest, and the most daring of stagecoach drivers.
-Like most drivers, he was proud of his skill in the extremely difficult job as “whip.”
-Proper handling of the horses and the great coaches was an art that required much practice, experience, and not the least, courage.
+One-eyed Charley was known as one of the toughest, roughest, and most daring stagecoach drivers.
+Like most drivers, he was proud of his skill in the extremely difficult job as a “whip.”
+Proper handling of the horses and the great coaches was an art that required much practice, experience, and, not the least, courage.

 Whips received high salaries for the times, sometimes as much as $125 a month, plus room and board.